kyletolle/talks/dbs_and_devs/index.md

 ## Dynamically generated

-Active Record analyses the table and
+Active Record analyzes the table and

 generates the correct query
 ------